YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 #### How does it perform?

-We go back to the opening problem of this section.
+We go back to the opening problem in this section.
 I simulated 400 points using four different normal distributions.
 FIGURE 5 is what we see if we do not know the underlying true groupings.
 We run the EM procedure as derived above and set the algorithm to stop when the log-likelihood does not change anymore.

 In the end, we found the mixing probabilities and all four group's means and covariance matrices.
 FIGURE 6 below shows the density contours of each distribution found by EM superimposed on the data, which are now color-coded by their ground-truth groupings.
 Both the locations (means) and the scales (covariances) of the four underlying normal distributions are correctly identified.
 Unlike k-means, EM gives us both the clustering of the data and the generative model (GMM) behind them.